PGHOON/CryptoGuard/README.md

-# CryotoGuard: A Fast and Precise Detection System for Host-Based Cryptojackers
+# CryptoGuard: Hybrid Detection and Prevention using Deep Learning and eBPF for Cryptojackers